capyloon/capyloon_org/themes/hugo-theme-learn/exampleSite/content/basics/configuration/_index.en.md

   ordersectionsby = "weight"
   # Change default color scheme with a variant one.
 Can be "red", "blue", "green".
   themeVariant = ""
-  # Provide a list of custom css files to load relative from the `static/` folder in the site root.
-  custom_css = ["css/foo.css", "css/bar.css"]
   # Change the title separator.
 Default to "::".
   titleSeparator = "-"
 ```